-If prospective sixth grade students spent a day visiting MSA-4, they would notice students on campus before school began, from about 7:30 a.m. to 7:55 a.m., some having breakfast (as part of the federal meals program) and visiting with friends, others having breakfast and working on an assignment, perhaps with the help of an older student or an adult tutor.
+If prospective sixth grade students spent a day visiting MSA-6, they would notice students on campus before school began, from about 7:30 a.m. to 7:55 a.m., some having breakfast (as part of the federal meals program) and visiting with friends, others having breakfast and working on an assignment, perhaps with the help of an older student or an adult tutor.
 As it nears time for class to begin (8:00 a.m.), they would see students heading toward their classrooms.

 These prospective students would observe enthusiasm in both the teachers and students.
 Visitors would see students in a math lesson (or any other class) where the teacher is working with half the students while the rest are working online.
 In the computer lab, students are seen working on a core content course during their technology integration class, focusing on applying technology skills to the current unit of study.
 In a science class, the teacher leads a class discussion to develop theories based on a specific inquiry for the upcoming lab.
 In the Advanced Math class, students are tackling math brain teasers in groups.
 Another class is conducting an electrolysis experiment and observing the production of hydrogen gas from water.
-The Robotics class is working in teams designing, building, programming and testing their robots to evaluate whether the robots can accomplish the tasks they are designed for.
 Students are using STEAM and writing skills in hands-on projects that reinforce their learning.
 They would see sixth graders singing about the life cycle of a frog, and other sixth graders describing the ecosystem of the desert to their peers, some in Spanish.
 Visitors would see students were having fun and were engaged as they learned.